sb365561/sb365561.github.io/README.md

 ## 1. Create a web frontend as a docker image
 We need a web project that we can utilise in a container.
 For simplicity, we choose the default mvc app and we call it `myhello`.
 The project will take its name from its current directory so we therefore create a directory called `myhello` first and then the mvc project within it.
+This will create a minimal site with models, views and controllers.

     $ mkdir myhello
     $ cd myhello